PeerChristensen/AzureACI-CICD-Template/README.md

 ```

 Your local project is now connected to your new GitHub repo.
-Changes can be committed through the RStudio interface or the command line, eg.g. as shown below.
+Changes can be committed through the RStudio interface or the command line, e.g. as shown below.

 ```
 git add .
-git commit -m "a short message describing what was changed" git push
+git commit -m "a short message describing any changes" git push
 ```